DarranS360/DarranS360/README.md

 ### I’m currently learning 🌱...

+- In my first year of a career change, doing a Software Developer apprenticeship.
-- I have just completed a bootcamp in Software Engineering covering mainly Python, touching on HTML, CSS, SQL, OOP, GIT, and NLP.
+- I have completed a bootcamp in Software Engineering covering mainly Python, touching on HTML, CSS, SQL, OOP, GIT, and NLP.
 - I have also just finished a certificate with FreeCodeCamp on Responsive Web Design.
 - I am slowly working away at creating a Space Invaders clone using Pygame and Python.